nus-cs2103-AY2122S1/tp/README.md

 Examples:
 * `add student m/CS2103 i/A0123456A n/John Doe t/@johndoe e/john.doe@u.nus.edu`:
   * Add student with id A0123456A to module CS2103
 * `add student m/CS2100 i/A0123457A n/Amy t/@amylee e/amy@u.nus.edu`:
   * Add student with id A0123457A to module CS2100

 ### Edit a student's information: `edit student`

 Edit a student's information.<br>
+If the student is also present in other modules in TAB, also edit their information in those modules.<br>
-The identity fields(module name/student id) must be provided.<br>
+The identity parameters (module name/student id) must be provided.<br>
-At least one optional editable field (name/tele handle/email) must be provided, and only provided editable fields will be changed.
+At least one optional editable parameter (name/tele handle/email) must be provided, and only provided editable parameters will be changed.<br>
+If the editable parameters contain the same information as is already present, the edit command will still be executed successfully.<br>
 Student name should only contain alphanumeric characters and spaces, and it should not be blank. <br>
 Student tele handle must start with @, and followed by 5-32 characters containing only alphanumeric characters and the underscore '_'.<br>
 Student email must follow the format specified in the [Parameter summary](#parameter-summary-with-prefix-included) section below.<br>
-If duplicate fields are provided, only the latest fields will be processed.

 Format: `edit student m/<module name> i/<student id> [n/<edited student name>] [t/<edited student tele handle>] [e/<edited student email>]`

 Examples:
 * `edit student m/CS2103 i/A0123456A n/John Doe`:
   * Edit the name of the student with id A0123456A in module CS2103 to John Doe
 * `edit student m/CS2100 i/A0123457A t/@amylee e/amy@u.nus.edu`:
   * Edit the tele handle and email of the student with id A0123457A in module CS2100 to @amylee and amy@u.nus.edu respectively

 ### Delete a student from a specific module: `delete student`